S. N. Bose founded quantum statistics in 1924 when he discovered a new way to derive Planck’s radiation law.

 Bachelor’s and Master’s Degrees

-By this time, Bose had decided he wanted to remain in academia.
+Bose decided he wanted to remain in academia.
 He enrolled for a master’s degree in Applied Mathematics at the University of Calcutta.
-In 1915, aged 21, he graduated at the top of his class.
+In 1915, age 21, he graduated at the top of his class.
 He also learned enough scientific German and French to read works published in these languages.

 Becoming an Academic